sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

     ![Processing](spa6.png)

     >**IMPORTANT:** It may take as long as a half-hour to complete the subscription to SAP Build Process Automation.
-You do not have to wait and can skip the rest of this step for now as you won't be using SAP Build Process Automation until much later in this tutorial mission.
+You do not have to wait and can skip the rest of Step 3 for now(and move to Step 4) as you won't be using SAP Build Process Automation until much later in [tutorial 5] (https://developers.sap.com/tutorials/codejam-05-spa-empty-process.html) in this tutorial mission.

     >**But when the subscription is complete,** and you reach the point that you must use SAP Build Process Automation, remember to return to this step and finish it (we will remind you).